baguette-bi/baguette-bi/README.md

 # Baguette BI

-Baguette BI is an Open Source Business Intelligence web framework.
+Baguette BI is a  Business Intelligence web framework.
 It is made for teams who love code and care about version control, testing and reproducibility.

 Baguette is made to solve a particular set of problems very common within BI teams.
 They usually involve some version of this scenario: "someone changed something and now everything is broken".
 This is strange, because this isn't a problem in "normal" software engineering.
 Programmers test their code and are able to catch such problems before they reach the production environment.